Soho House Rome, Italy

-The secret behind the lavish, pastel aesthetic of this aptly named ‘pink palace’ is to be “detail-oriented but discreet,” says owner Mariella Avino.
+The secret behind the lavish, pastel aesthetic of this aptly named ‘pink palace’ is to be “detail-oriented but discreet”, says owner Mariella Avino.
 “The nature outside the window is the one that takes the lead of the heart and the eyes.
-Our special 12th-century palazzo is famous for its pink exterior and its light-filled interiors, blending together a traditional Baroque style with modern luxury.”
-Therefore, Avino looks to curate “an eclectic mix [so] each room differs from the other” when considering statement features.
+Our special 12th-century palazzo is famous for its pink exterior and light-filled interiors, blending together a traditional Baroque style with modern luxury.”
+Therefore, Palazzo Avino looks to curate “an eclectic mix so that each room differs from the other” when considering statement features.
 These include “Vietri ceramics and ancient Moorish arched windows that look out onto the alluring sea below.
 They are reminiscent of a bygone era and provide a dream-like escape.”

 Bawah Reserve, Indonesia

-For Sim Boon Yang, the architect and designer of Indonesia’s incredible eco-resort Bawah Reserve, taking inspiration from nature is key (which isn’t difficult when the setting is a group of remote, lush tropical islands).
+For Sim Boon Yang, the architect and designer of Indonesia’s incredible Bawah Reserve eco-resort, taking inspiration from nature is key (which isn’t difficult when the setting is a group of remote, lush tropical islands).

 “My top tip for any interior design is to be inspired by your surroundings.
 Look out the window and use your own environment as design inspiration, and don’t be afraid to bring what you see outside into your house,” he says.
 “You will quickly notice this at Bawah Reserve – how the exterior informs the interior.”

 The lighting here, too, is linked to its spectacular locale.
 “I would also encourage you to think carefully when it comes to lighting.
 Think outside the box; it’s a huge feature in any home, and you don’t have to settle for what you can find in the shops,” he continues.
-“Think about beautiful objects you have or like and how these can be used as lighting.
+“Think about beautiful objects you have, or like, and how these can be used as lighting.
 All of Bawah’s lighting is locally made.
-The basket shapes and weave patterns that can be found throughout Indonesia are a constant source of inspiration.
-Rattan fish traps and bamboo winnowing baskets have inspired the many lamps found through the resort today.
-These simple designs have a wow factor, as well as a sense of practicality.”
+The basket shapes and weave patterns that can be found throughout Indonesia are a constant source of inspiration.”

 Eden Rock, St Barths